 Sedum chanetii, Sedum fimbriatum var. chanetii, Sedum pyramidale

-Orostachys chanetii is a succulent plant that forms small rosettes of grayish-green leaves with red tones.
+Orostachys chanetii is a small succulent that forms lax rosettes of linear grayish-green leaves often flushed with red.
 The rosettes grow up to 2 inches (5 cm) in diameter.
-Leaves are cylindrical and up to 1 inch (2.5 cm) long and about 0.15 inches (0.35 cm) in diameter.
-Flowers are pinkish or white, up to 0.5 inches (1.3 cm) across, and appear from the center of the rosettes on up to 12 inches (30 cm) tall stalks.
+Leaves are cylindrical with an appical spine, up to 1 inch (2.5 cm) long and about 0.15 inches (0.35 cm) in diameter.
+Flowers are pinkish or white, up to 0.5 inches (1.3 cm) across, and appear in a dense, many-flowered, pyramidal or oblong, up to 12 inches (30 cm) tall inflorescence in winter.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
 This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
-Orostachys actively in spring and summer.
+Orostachys actively grow in spring and summer.
 It requires some bright light and does not tolerate high humidity well.